Trump's foreign policy faces growing dissent in Congress

 WASHINGTON — Congress is sending President Donald Trump a strong message of discontent with his foreign policy in a number of critical areas, a growing rebuke that increasingly includes members of Trump’s own Republican Party.

-On Afghanistan and Syria, the GOP-run Senate has issued a strong warning against the president’s plans to withdraw troops.
-Lawmakers in both House and Senate are questioning Trump’s diplomacy with North Korea, his easing of sanctions on a Russian oligarch and even his intent to stay involved in Yemen’s civil war.
-And his threats to pull out of NATO are causing more consternation on Capitol Hill.
+On Afghanistan and Syria, the GOP-run Senate has issued a stern warning against the president’s plans to withdraw troops.
+Lawmakers in the House and Senate are questioning Trump’s diplomacy with North Korea, his easing of sanctions on a Russian oligarch and even his intent to stay involved in Yemen’s civil war.
+And his threats to pull out of NATO are causing consternation on Capitol Hill.

 In the latest reproach, the Senate Thursday overwhelmingly passed an amendment that disapproves of the sudden withdrawal of troops from Afghanistan and Syria.
 Forty-three Republicans backed the measure.